AstraZeneca/KAZU/docs/default_pipeline.rst

 For most use cases we've encountered, the default configuration should suffice.
 This will

-1) tag the following entity classes with the TinyBERN2 model (see the EMNLP Kazu paper for more details - Link TBA ).
-This uses
-   :py:class:`kazu.steps.ner.hf_token_classification.TransformersModelForTokenClassificationNerStep`

-    a. gene
-    b. disease
-    c. drug
-    d. cell_line
-    e. cell_type

-2) tag the following entity classes with a curated dictionary using the Spacy PhraseMatcher.
+1) tag the following entity classes with a curated dictionary using the Spacy PhraseMatcher.
 This uses :py:class:`kazu.steps.joint_ner_and_linking.explosion.ExplosionStringMatchingStep`

     a. gene